nonplayer/hammercrawl/hc_core_player_3_rules.md

 There are five types of lighting:

 * **Darkness:** Complete loss of visual perception, must rely on other senses if available.
 See deeper description further below.
-* **Weak Light:** Good enough for basic visibility, but apply disadvantage to deeper visual perception-based rolls at the 'Smith's discretion.
+* **Weak Light:** Good enough for basic visibility, but apply a disadvantage to deeper visual perception-based rolls at the 'Smith's discretion.
 * **Strong Light:** Good light for human vision, no light-specific penalties applied.
-* **Blinding Light:** Without adequate eye protection, suffer disadvantage to visual perception-based rolls.
+* **Blinding Light:** Without adequate eye protection, suffer a disadvantage to visual perception-based rolls.
 Continued exposure can lead to temporary or even permanent loss of vision at the 'Smith's discretion.

 ### Common Light Sources